 DVA’s number one priority will remain the health and wellbeing of the Australian veteran community including, focussing our efforts on supporting essential services for veterans and their families.

-DVA services can be accessed via telephone on 1800 555 254 and online through the DVA website and MyService.
+DVA services can be accessed via telephone on 1800 VETERAN (1800 838 372) and online through the DVA website and MyService.
 Skilled DVA general enquiry staff will work through your enquiry, and veterans with more complex needs will have the option to pre-book a telephone appointment with a VAN officer.

 Interviews between veterans and VAN officers will be conducted by telephone in the first instance.